InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/junkyard-styled-innersourcing.md

 * Provide some sort of grading (Alexander marked his patterns with 0, 1 or 2 stars depending upon how convinced he was that it was a good pattern), so that the reader can be aware of what to expect.
 But how to do that without insulting the contributor? (solution: engage them in the process -- have 2 scores, what they think, and what users think or how many times its been used)

 ## Status

+* Initial
-Brainstormed pattern idea in progress
+* Brainstormed pattern idea in progress

 ## Authors
 * Georg Grutter